isomerpages/nlb-sure/_events/0g-surecelebratesmil-bingo-tnc.md

 **When will the winners be announced?**

-Results will be posted on S.U.R.E.
-Celebrates M.I.L. page at https://sure.nlb.gov.sg/events/surecelebratesmil  on 24 November 2022, 6pm.
+Results will be posted on [S.U.R.E.
+Celebrates M.I.L. page](https://sure.nlb.gov.sg/events/surecelebratesmil) on 24 November 2022, 6pm.
 Winners will be contacted via email and/or telephone stated in their Lucky Draw form.